marceloafl/myside-product-list/README.md

 - Request Optimization: Review and improve requests to ensure faster and more efficient server responses.
 - Loading Indicators: Add skeleton screens and informative messages to keep users informed that data is being loaded and to enhance the perceived performance of the application.
 - Shopping Cart Page Development: Create a dedicated shopping cart page, allowing users to view, edit, and finalize their product selections in an intuitive and efficient manner.
+- Navigation Optimization: Enhance the experience of navigating between pages by considering filters, searches and returning to the previous page.

 ---